 2. Now press Windows+R Open the Windows Registry

 3. If the AutoComplete key doesn’t exist, create it under the Explorer key.
 To create it, right click on the Explorer key, go to New and select Key.
 Name it Autocomplete.

-4. Next step includes creation of a value.
+4. The next step includes creation of a value.
 So, select the Autocomplete key.
 Right click in an empty space in the right panel.
 Go to New, select String value and name it Autosuggest

 6. That’ all.
-If you want to remember the commands and not want to use the autocomplete feature, then you can turn of the feature by simply setting th AutoSuggest feature to No.
+If you want to remember the commands and not want to use the autocomplete feature, then you can turn off the feature by simply setting the AutoSuggest feature to No.

 That’s all.
 Hope this article has helped you.